kishorenc/road/README.md

 #Quick Start

 Integrating Road with your Express application is really simple.
-You need a route file defined in your application root.
+You need an empty route file defined in your application root.

-	// routes.js (place this in your application root) module.exports = [
+	// routes.js (place this in your application root) module.exports = [];
-		['map', 'get', '/testControllerShowMethod', 'index', 'custom'] // optional, this can be just empty ];

 Tell express to let Road handle the routing this way:

 	var road = require('road');

-	// configure road (view engine, app root, and route module) road.configure('ejs', __dirname, require('./routes'));
+	// configure road by specifying the view engine and the routes road.configure('ejs', require('./routes'));

-	// mount routes using road
+	// mount application routes using road
 	road.router(app);

 Road, by convention, expects you to drop your controllers into the `controllers` folder in your application root.